WingSingFung/TISDiSS/README.md

 ./infer_run.sh
 ```

-You can modify the script to test different N_re settings:
+You can modify the script to test different N_re values:

 ```bash
 for re in 3 6 8; do